torvalds/linux/Documentation/core-api/dma-api.rst

 be disabled via debugfs.
 See the debugfs interface documentation below for details.

-The debugfs directory for the DMA-API debugging code is called dma-api/.
+The debugfs directory for the DMA API debugging code is called dma-api/.
 In this directory the following files can currently be found:

 =============================== ===============================================